mozilla/bigquery-etl/sql_generators/gecko_trace/README.md

 rewritten when the mapper runs.
 Tables that map signatures to stable ids are small and are the only tables the mapper changes.
 Views join the two so that consumers see stable ids.

+The mapper is the daily `event_mapper_v1` job described below.
+It uses Searchfox blame data to find the same source line in two Firefox releases.

 ## Pipeline

-For each Firefox application, the generator creates seven derived tables.
+For each Firefox application, the generator creates nine derived tables.

 ### Dimensions (`script.sql`, MERGE on the signature, DAG `bqetl_gecko_trace`)